Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 Marty woke to an insistent prod in the arm and a worried young voice.

-"Mom...Mom!
+"Mom...
+Mom!
 There’s a bear in the kitchen an’ he’s makin’ waffles!"

-Something like *that* was enough to get her giggling before she’d even fully woken up, despite that...oh yeah, she hadn’t slept enough.
+Something like *that* was enough to get her giggling before she’d even fully woken up, despite that... oh yeah, she hadn’t slept enough.
 Her whole body had that leaden feeling and she knew she’d be paying for last night for the whole day.

-"Mnnn...no, that’s Daar."
+"Mnnn... no, that’s Daar."
 She accepted a morning cuddle, then gave Diego a slight guiding push.
 "Go say hi."

 "‘Kay…"